microsoft/VerifiableCredential-SDK-Android/README.md

 ## Pairwise Identifiers

-By default every relationship to relying parties will use a different DID per RP such that they can not correlate users actions.
+By default every relationship to relying parties (RP) will use a different DID per RP such that they can not correlate users actions.
 The client will automatically fetch exchanged VCs from the original issuer.
 This behavior can be disabled on a per call basis with the `enablePairwise` flag in `sendResponse`.

 # Contributing